projectcapsule/capsule/docs/content/general/tutorial.md

 capsule-oil-1-capsule-namespace-deleter   ClusterRole/capsule-namespace-deleter   5s
 ```

-When Alice creates the namespaces, the Capsule controller assigns to Alice the following permissions:
+When Alice creates the namespaces, the Capsule controller assigns to Alice the following permissions, so that Alice can act as the admin of all the tenant namespaces.

 ```yaml
 ---